sunnypark12/CS4641_Group5/README.md

 - **/SupervisedLearning/**: Implementation of supervised learning algorithms.
      - **/SupervisedLearning/randomforest.py**: Script implementing the random forest model using provided dataset
      - **/SupervisedLearning/randomforest.ipynb**: Jupyter notebook containing code for random forest model and visualizations and quantitative metrics representing model output
+- **/index.md**: GitHub Page detailing all progress of the project in the form of a report

 ## Getting Started
 ### Prerequisites